Dry White Stuff on Nipples During Pregnancy: Likely Causes

 3. Nipple Thrush

-As pregnancy suppresses your immune system, it’s common for women to develop a yeast infection known as nipple thrush somewhere around the third trimester.
+Because pregnancy suppresses the immune system, it’s common for women to develop a yeast infection known as nipple thrush somewhere around the third trimester.

 This is caused by the fungus Candida albicans and usually occurs when the nipple skin has cracked or been cut, causing the yeast to thrive in the dark and moist environment.